wcyb/MT02/README.md

 Since what we will create is incompatible with what is pre-installed (and even if it were not, it is better to have clean software), we need to remember to make a copy of the ART partition.
 With a copy of that partition made, just use the *combine_files.sh* script, which will combine U-Boot, its environment settings (optional), ART and OpenWRT at the appropriate offsets to create a file that you just need to load into 16MB Flash memory.

-The current version of the modification is not yet ready for normal use.
-When patches are made, this information will disappear.
+The current version of the modification is partially ready for use.
+The MT9533 version works correctly, but the MT9341 version currently hangs during the OpenWRT boot process.